 - Use a 10-10-10 water-soluble fertilizer formula at 1/4 strength every week.

 - Keep outdoor standards sheltered from high winds so that the stems don’t get snapped.

-- Repot your plant on a yearly basis.
-Prune the roots when you do so.
+- Repot your plants on a yearly basis.
+Root pruning when you do so.
 This is a lot easier than it sounds.
-Start by brushing off as much soil as you can after removing the plant from its pot.
-Trim back the thickest, densest roots you can find, then repot the standard in fresh soil.
+Start by brushing off as much potting soil as you can after removing the plant from its pot.
+Trim back the thickest, densest roots you can find, then repot the standard in fres, well-drained soil.

 - Wintering: If you want your coleus to thrive from year to year, bring it indoors to winter it in a south or east-facing window.
-Protect the plant from drafts to prevent leave dropping.
+Protect the plants from drafts to prevent leave dropping.
 Stop fertilizing, but keep watering your coleus.
-Don’t panic if your standard loses a little in the winter; it should come back to vibrant life in the spring.
+Don’t panic if your “grown as a tree” coleus loses a little in the winter; it should come back to vibrant life in the spring.

 h/t Garden Gate